gillandsiphon/gillandsiphon.github.io/content/posts/claude-artifacts.md

 However, Anthropic's [Artifacts](https://support.anthropic.com/en/articles/9487310-what-are-artifacts-and-how-do-i-use-them) feature, which displays content like renderable code or text documents in a dedicated panel, provides immediate feedback by rendering output without occluding the text chat.

-In Anthropic's [How we built Artifacts](https://www.youtube.com/watch?v=vUdNaAAc4FY) video, Alex Tamkin outlines the way a feedback loop would work without Artifacts: you'd have to copy-paste the output code into an editor, render it or run it, and then tab back to the chat window to do it again.
+Anthropic's [How we built Artifacts](https://www.youtube.com/watch?v=vUdNaAAc4FY) video outlines the way a feedback loop would work without Artifacts: you'd have to copy-paste the output code into an editor, render it or run it, and then tab back to the chat window to do it again.

 Artifacts tightens that feedback loop and makes iterating enjoyable.

 ### Create as you Brainstorm